Calathea veitchiana Care Instructions: Watering, Light, Soil, Propagation, Problems

 Temperature & Humidity

-Calathea Medallion Plant prefers a warmth of 15-280C.
+Calathea Medallion Plant prospers in a warmth of 15-280C.
 At temperatures below this range, the plant stops growing while temperatures above this range may cause the plant to die.

-Calathea veitchiana flourishes in a humidity of 70-80%.
-Low humidity causes the plant to develop brown leaf tips and edges.
+Calathea veitchiana flourishes in a humidity of 70-80%; too low humidity can cause brown leaf tips and edges.
 To elevate humidity, set the pot on a wet pebble tray or use a cool mist humidifier.
-Ascertain that there is good air circulation to minimize fungal diseases.
+Maintain good air flow to minimize fungal diseases.

 You may also grow it in a well-lit bathroom and other moist areas in the home.
-It can also be grown in a terrarium as a high humidity can be maintained inside a terrarium.
+It can also be grown in a terrarium as the conditions inside are constantly humid.

 Fertilizer